-Django is a Python Web framework that encourages rapid development of applications.
+Django is a Python Web framework that encourages the rapid development of applications.
 The Django framework is designed for developers to take applications from initial to completion as quickly as possible.
-It provides higher security for the application and avoids developers for making common security mistakes.
+It provides higher security for the application and avoids developers from making common security mistakes.

-This tutorial will help you to setup Django Python framework on Ubuntu 20.04 LTS system.
+This tutorial will help you to install the Django web framework in Ubuntu 20.04 Linux system.
 It will also help you to create a sample Django application.
 Let’s go through the tutorial:

 Step 1 – Installing Python